Caitlin’s Tips on Proofreading as a Career for Stay-at-Home Moms

 8. What are the start-up expenses involved?

 Start-up expenses will depend on what you already have.
 Some people start out with the bare minimum, while others go all in and purchase everything they might ever need in their business.
-Like I mentioned above, you’ll need a computer/tablet and annotation software.
-Other tools that many general proofreaders use include a subscription or hard copy of The Chicago Manual of Style, an online subscription to Merriam-Webster’s Unabridged Online Dictionary, The Best Punctuation Book, Period, a business website, and memberships to applicable associations.
+As I mentioned above, you'll need a computer/tablet and annotation software.
+Other tools that many general proofreaders use include a subscription or hard copy of The Chicago Manual of Style, an online subscription to Merriam-Webster's Unabridged Online Dictionary, The Best Punctuation Book, Period, a business website, and memberships to applicable associations.

 9. Do you have any advice for moms (or dads) who want to give this a try?

 If you want to contribute to your family's income but still be able to stay at home, freelance proofreading could be the perfect fit for you!
 If you're unsure, I would suggest checking out my FREE 45-minute workshop.
 It's a no-risk way to learn more about general proofreading — all from the comfort of your own home!

 As Caitlin said, you can get started with general proofreading or you can specialize in a field like court transcript proofreading.
 Does that sound interesting?
 Here's a review of Transcript Proofreading: Theory and Practice, Caitlin's course that teaches you how to become a court transcript proofreader.

 Not sure which direction to go?
 Have other questions or comments?
 Leave them below 🙂

 Hello, I am a 75 year old attorney looking to retire my practice.
 This is a perfect fit for me.
 I went to Court Reporting school prior to becoming an attorney.
 I was a courtroom clerk for 16 years and an attorney for 25 years.

 I’ve emailed you as requested.
 If you have questions, feel free to ask them here as then everyone benefits from the answers!